Mahadev5/Mahadev5/README.md

 ### Projects

-**Claim frequency estimation for Auto-TP liability from France (Publicly available from CASDatasets)**
+**Claim frequency estimation for Auto-TP liability from French Market using GLM (Publicly available from CASDatasets)**
-- Retrieved and analyzed crime rate and climate change data of Chicago using R to find the relationship between them.
-- Used Tableau for visualization of the data by generating dashboards and Tableau reports on different metrics.
+- Perform exploratory analysis on the data to make sense of the exposure information and the quality of other risk covariates provided.
+- Use shape files to understand the geographic spread (French administrative regions) of the company's business.
+- Fitting different GLM models with all levels in a covariate.
+- Interaction terms where fit based on deviations in frequencies.
+- Evaluate the goodness of fit in the final model by testing it on train / test sets if data.

 ### Actuarial Exams
 *Institute & Faculty of Actuaries, UK*